Erik and Christine have finally gotten married and are preparing to leave Paris.

 When I felt her breaths and kisses on my neck, with occasional teasing bites in between, my eyes closed, and my quickening breaths tried to keep pace with the fast beat of my eager heart.
-While I kissed her tender shoulders and décolletage, she moved her hands slowly up my chest, pausing momentarily before running the down my arms, taking my shirt with them.
-Then I experienced sensations I never dreamt possible with the seduction of her touch—the touch of her lips moving over my chest and shoulders.
+While I kissed her tender shoulders and décolletage, she moved her hands slowly up my chest, pausing momentarily before running them down my arms, taking my shirt with them.
+Then I experienced sensations I never thought possible with the seduction of her touch—the touch of her lips moving over my chest and shoulders.

 We continued with the slow unveiling of ourselves and savoring every exquisite moment.
 My lips caressed every morsel of her perfect face, neck, shoulders, and beyond, while she sighed and melted in my arms.
 My hands savored their journey of exploration that only my eyes’ imagination had dared to travel before.

-Her fingertips ran down my spine and touched me in ways that made it nearly impossible to think or breathe.
+Her fingertips ran down my spine and touched me in ways that made it nearly impossible to breathe.
 Then, between slow and devouring kisses, we began to remove the last barriers to the ultimate expression of our love.
 With our clothing no longer separating our bodies, my eyes and fingertips feasted on a body more beautiful than even my creative dreams could have conjured up in a thousand lifetimes.

 Every extraordinary moment was locked in time, and it was then that I completely understood the power of that language of the eyes.
 Other than a whispered expression of love from time to time, our eyes communicated our deepest desires flawlessly, without any verbal declaration whatsoever.